Bellingham's Plastic Bag Ban took effect Aug. 1, 2012

-City of Bellingham is taking a big step forward in reducing litter and
+City of Bellingham took a big step forward in reducing litter and

 unnecessary waste, protecting water and wildlife, and saving money by